 note: adopted 1948, well known by 1910; both North Korea and South Korea's anthems share the same name and have a vaguely similar melody but have different lyrics

-Kosovo name: "Europe"
+name: "Europe"

 lyrics/music: none/Mendi MENGJIQI